bcgov/talent-cloud/README.md

 A default realm and client have been set up.

-To login:
+To login to the master realm:

+- username: "admin"
+- password: "password"

+To login to the local client:

 - username: "local-user"
-- password: "password"
+- password: "admin"